Skip to main content

 The individual’s genetic makeup represents a significant variable that modulates the brain’s response to hormonal therapies.
 The apolipoprotein E (APOE) gene is the most well-established genetic risk factor for late-onset Alzheimer’s disease.
 The APOE4 allele, in particular, is associated with increased amyloid-β deposition and impaired glucose metabolism in the brain.

 Research suggests a potential interaction between APOE4 status and the cognitive effects of hormone therapy.
 Some studies indicate that the neuroprotective benefits of estrogen may be attenuated or absent in APOE4 carriers.
-The precise mechanisms are still under investigation but may involve altered cholesterol transport, increased inflammatory responses, or differential interactions with in the presence of the APOE4 protein.
+The precise mechanisms are still under investigation but may involve altered cholesterol transport, increased inflammatory responses, or differential interactions with estrogen receptors in the presence of the APOE4 protein.

 This genetic context underscores the necessity of moving toward a precision medicine approach, where therapeutic decisions are informed by an individual’s unique biological landscape.